 Note: Communion during pandemic restrictions has taken the form of Spiritual Communion – that is, our selves and our relationships become the symbols and substance of our communion with our God and our wider world.
-You are invited to make use of our (most weeks) weekly Home Worship text and video resources, including Spiritual Communion, as well as to join us in our (approximately) monthly virtual Communion service.
-Services resume in September, but for public health reasons they will be restricted in size and participation.
+You are invited to make use of our (most weeks) weekly Home Worship text and video resources, including Spiritual Communion.
+When services do resume, for public health reasons they may be restricted in size and participation.

 Communion is central to worship in our tradition, and is part of every Sunday service.
 It is a weekly opportunity for us to reflect on our lives and commit yet again to the process of opening our hearts and receiving from the Beloved.
 All are free to choose whether or not to participate in Communion: we understand that we gather in support of one another, but with respect for our privacy and different paths.